The seafaring Vikings were a group of people from the Scandinavian countries of Norway, Sweden, and Denmark.

 Causeway Coastal route, County Antrim

-The first recorded Viking raid on the Irish coast occurred in 795, and they began to settle here during the ninth century.
+The Vikings first raided the Irish coast in 795 and settled here during the ninth century.

-This includes the coastal town of Larne in County Antrim – a centre of Viking activity during the 10th and 11th centuries – and the rocky headland of Fair Head, which is wrapped up in local legend.
-There’s also Dunluce Castle, wherea battle between the Vikings and local Irish tribes allegedly took place during the 12th century.
+This includes the coastal town of Larne in County Antrim – a centre of Viking activity during the 10th and 11th centuries – and Fair Head, a rocky cape wrapped in local legend.
+There’s also Dunluce Castle, where a battle between the Vikings and local Irish tribes allegedly took place during the 12th century.

-The Vikings began their attacks on the Isle of Portland – an area connected to England by a slim beach called Chesil – between 787 and 789.
+Dorset served as an open door and set off point for Viking rule over the UK mainland.
+Between 787 and 789, the Norse began their attacks on the Isle of Portland – an area connected to England by a slim beach called Chesil.
 Portland’s beautiful coastline and rugged landscape make it an excellent spot for a Viking adventure.

-You could start with a trip to Ridgeway Hill – an area that confirms at least one Anglo-Saxon victory against the Vikings.
+You could start with a trip to Ridgeway Hill, an area where at least one Anglo-Saxon victory over the Vikings occurred.
 A total of 54 Viking skeletons were uncovered at the hill, but only 51 skulls.
-According to historians, the three missing skulls were placed on spears and displayed to warn any passers-by, as the evidence shows they were executed by beheading.
+According to historians, the missing three were placed on spears and displayed to warn any passers-by, as the evidence shows they were executed by beheading.

 Another Viking-themed place worth visiting in Dorset is the Ancient Technology Centre, where you’ll find a 26-metre Viking longhouse constructed with traditional materials and techniques.

 In the evening, guests are served a simple meal and a range of Viking games are played before hunkering down for the night on sheepskin mats.
-During the experience you’ll also learn about some of the fascinating technologies and techniques used to create ancient buildings.
+Throughout the experience, you’ll also learn about some of the fascinating technologies and techniques used to create ancient buildings.

 Search over 2,000 holiday deals